A/Prof Patrick A Burr

 PhD CANDIDATE

-Civil and Mechanical Engineer and current PhD candidate at UNSW with an interest in Nuclear Materials.
+Sercan is a Civil and Mechanical Engineer and a current PhD candidate at UNSW with a keen interest in Nuclear Materials.

 Post-Docs